rsedxcftvgyhbujnkiqwe/HammerPlusPlus-Linux/README.md

 You may need to start regular Hammer at least once to have it generate some files, you can use regular wine for it.

+If TF2 hammer files ever update, you can follow these steps once again to regenerate the files necessary.

 ### Hammer++
 Naturally you will need [hammer++](https://ficool2.github.io/HammerPlusPlus-Website/download.html) installed.
 Download and installation are the same as windows, just put the files in your bin/ folder.